apurva-s/Stock-Price-Updates/README.md

 # Stock-Price-Updates
-This project is supposed to send automated updates to users with stock prices of various companies
+This project is supposed to send automated daily updates to users with stock prices of the companies of their choice.